Willy Holt

-Willy Holt (30 November 1921 – 22 June 2007) was an American production designer, art director and actor who lived in France for many years.
-He was nominated for an Academy Award in the category Best Art Direction for the film Is Paris Burning?, and won a César Award for Best Production Design for Au revoir, les enfants.
+Willy Holt (30 November 1921 – 22 June 2007) was a French and American production designer, art director and actor who lived in France for many years.
+He was nominated for an Academy Award in the category Best Art Direction for the film Is Paris Burning?, and won a César Award for Best Production Design for Au revoir les enfants.

 Personal life

 Willy Holt was born in Quincy, Florida, in 1921, the son of an American military photographer and his French wife.
 After his parents divorced his mother returned with him to her home country, where he was naturalised as a French citizen in 1923.
 He graduated with a baccalauréat from the Lycée Fermat in Toulouse during the early years of the Occupation.

 Holt was married for four years to the actress Micheline Bourday, subsequently marrying the actress Martine Pascal in 1958.
 He and Pascal had two children.

 War resistance

 Holt was a member of the French Resistance and was arrested at Grenoble railway station in December 1943 while transferring money on behalf of anti-Nazi Resistance fighters.
 He was interned at Auschwitz, via the Drancy internment camp.
 He survived the death march from Auschwitz to Buchenwald, where he was liberated on 13 April 1945.
 Holt wrote about his wartime experiences in his 1995 book Femmes en deuil sur camion.